openafsfoundation/openafsfoundation.org/board/index.md

 Todd can be reached at <atd@us.ibm.com>.

-### Derrick ("Daria") Brashear (2013 - present) ###
+### Derrick ("Daria") Brashear (10/2013 - present) ###

 Derrick Brashear -- who prefers the first name "Daria" to be used -- has been involved with OpenAFS since its inception.
-As a student at Carnegie Mellon in the 1990s, Daria took an interest in the distributed computing environment to which she had been newly exposed, which led to the acquisition of a used Sun workstation that led her down the path to her current role.
+As a student at Carnegie Mellon in the 1990s, Daria took an interest in the distributed computing environment to which Daria had been newly exposed, which led to the acquisition of a used Sun workstation that resulted in Daria's current role.

-While working as a student, and then a staff member as a sysadmin and programmer for the Computing Services Division of Carnegie Mellon University, Daria pushed IBM Corporation regarding pieces of AFS technology which she felt were legally required to be distributed.
+While working as a student, and then a staff member as a sysadmin and programmer for the Computing Services Division of Carnegie Mellon University, Daria pushed IBM Corporation regarding pieces of AFS technology that Daria felt were legally required to be distributed.
 While these pieces were eventually distributed openly, IBM ultimately chose to open source AFS completely, coincident with their end of life announcement, and Daria was one of the